BitcoinQnA/Bitcoiner.Guide/blixt.md

 There are three main ways to fund your Blixt Wallet and get started with Lightning:

 - **Send on-chain funds to Blixt**: You can send Bitcoin from another wallet to the address shown on the Blixt home screen.
 By default, when you send on-chain funds to Blixt, it will automatically open a channel for you between the node on your phone and the Blixt LSP node.
 This method of getting started means that you'll have a Lightning spend capacity roughly equal to the amount deposited on-chain to Blixt.
 The downside of this method is that you are not able to receive via Lightning, since all of the funds are on your side of the channel.
-To be able to receive you'll either need to spend down some of your balance or carry out a [Submarine Swap](https://darthcoin.substack.com/p/lightning-network-submarine-swaps_) to 'drain off' some of your balance back to an on-chain wallet.
+To be able to receive you'll either need to spend down some of your balance or carry out a [Submarine Swap](https://darthcoin.substack.com/p/lightning-network-submarine-swaps) to 'drain off' some of your balance back to an on-chain wallet.

 - **Receive immediately via Lightning**: To achieve this you'll need to head to the settings and enable the experimental '[Dunder LSP](#other-features)'.
 Dunder is a service that allows you to start accepting Lightning payments immediately.
 No need to first deposit funds on-chain to open a Lightning channel!
 Dunder supports 'on demand channel openings', meaning if your Blixt Lightning wallet gets an inbound payment while not having any open channels, Dunder will open a channel to the wallet with push amount equal to the inbound payment minus the on-chain fee.
 The current limit for this service is 400k sats.

 - **Manually open a channel**: Advanced users might choose to open channels to specific peers on the Lightning Network.
 To achieve this, first you'll need to disable 'Automatically Open Channels' from the settings.
 Once you've done that, send some on chain funds to the address shown and wait for them to confirm.
-Next, open the side drawer with the icon in the top left of the screen and tap Lightning Channels.
+Next, open the side drawer with the hamburger icon in the top left of the screen and tap Lightning Channels.
 From here you can tap the + icon and the enter the required information to open the channel to the desired peer.

 ***